 Most existing application containers or platform-as-a-service solutions, while reducing the amount of programming required, significantly diminish developers' flexibility and control.
 Developers are forced to live with all the decisions pre-determined by the vendor - with little to no opportunity to take back control over various parts of their application's infrastructure.
 However, with Elastic Beanstalk, you retain full control over the AWS resources powering your application.
 If you decide you want to take over some (or all) of the elements of their infrastructure, you can do so seamlessly by using Elastic Beanstalk's management capabilities.

-To ensure easy portability of your application, Elastic Beanstalk is built using familiar software stacks such as the Apache HTTP Server for Node.js, PHP and Python, Passenger for Ruby, IIS 7.5 for .NET, and Apache Tomcat for Java.
-There is no additional charge for Elastic Beanstalk - you pay only for the AWS resources needed to store and run your applications.
+Elastic Beanstalk is built using familiar software stacks such as the Apache HTTP Server for Node.js, PHP and Python, Passenger for Ruby, IIS 7.5 for .NET, Apache Tomcat for Java, and Docker to ensure easy portability of your application.